mookle/dotfiles/README.md

 # Dotfiles

-My day-to-day config files for various geeky escapades, nothing particularly special.
+Config files for various development tools.

-## Installation
+## Usage
-There is a handy little install script which `rsync`s the files to `~/`, then uses `sed` to replace several tokenised parameters.
-Simply run:

     $ ./install.sh

-### Parameters
+This script `rsync`s the dotfiles into the current user's `$(HOME)` directory, then uses `read` and `sed` to replace certain tokenised parameters.

+## Token replacement

-The installation script will prompt for replacement token values referenced in the following files:
+`install.sh` will prompt the user for any token replacement values that may be required.
+Currently, the following values are requested:

-#### .gitconfig
+    // ~/.gitconfig
     [user]
       email = <EMAIL>

-#### .vimrc

-ViM's XPTemplate plugin uses templates that contain the phpDocumentor `@author` tag.

-    let g:xptemplate_vars = '$author=<AUTHOR>'

-## Credits

-The idea for this repo has been shamelessly ripped from [adlawson/dotfiles](https://github.com/adlawson/dotfiles)